Welcome to the home of the WOLFPACK WARRIORS!

 Do not be fooled, this is a challenging program!
 The intense focus on teamwork, leadership, followership, and communication will not be easy, but it is worth it.
 We create an environment that enables you to mature and grow into leaders who do not back down from the challenge.

 Our facilities are located in Reynolds Coliseum on North Carolina State University’s Main Campus.
-We maintain three rooms in Reynolds, our main office for the Cadre staff, our Air Force classroom for all class lectures, and our Cadet Training Room (CTR).
+We maintain four rooms in Reynolds, our main office for the Cadre staff, our Air Force classroom for all class lectures, our Wing Study Lounge for quiet studying and our Cadet Training Room (CTR).
 Our CTR doubles as a meeting room and lounge where cadet business can be carried out as well a hangout for leisure activities.
-Cadets can spend some time studying, relaxing, or honing their flying skills on the flight simulator.
+Cadets can spend some time studying, relaxing, enjoying snacks from the Arnold Air Society Snack Bar or honing their flying skills on the flight simulator.
 We maintain our own game systems, computers, and Foosball tables for cadet use.
 Periodically the cadets hold social functions in the CTR to foster relationships and build camaraderie within the cadet wing.
 There is a Foosball rankings board where cadets of all skill levels work their way to the top and, of course, there is the occasional Foosball tournament!

 Active Duty Involvement

 Our Cadre consists of Active Duty Officers who range from Lieutenants to Colonels who rotate into ROTC as part of their career broadening choice.
 We also have a varying number of Non-Commissioned Officers (NCOs) who assist in numerous ways throughout Detachment activities and also handle all the cadets personnel files.
 Our Cadre members come from many different career fields and different backgrounds bringing some unique experience and insight to the cadets.
 Their jobs focus on preparing us as future officers and ensuring the quality of our training and experience.